 If the Defender is a bit too bulky or expensive for you, Otterbox has a number of other cases as well, including the slightly less complex Commuter series and the colorful Symmetry series, both of which will still keep your phone well-protected.

 Most people buy cases to protect their phone from big drops, but if you spend a lot of time near water—oceans, lakes, or even kids’ bathtime—you might want some extra water protection, too.
 Most flagship phones have pretty good levels of water-resistance these days, but if you’d rather not risk a dunk in the deep, a water-resistant case can be great (plus, it’ll keep dirt and sand away too, which is almost a bigger concern for beach-goers).
 Otter’s LifeProof brand is the leading name in water-resistant cases thanks to their Fre line, which seals your entire phone from port to power button.
 You’ll even get to keep use of your fingerprint sensor, if you have one.
 You definitely make some sacrifices with this one, since the plastic screen cover won’t feel quite as good as a glass screen, and some folks have complained about call quality decreasing thanks to the microphone being sealed under the case.
 And, while it isn’t quite as rugged as the Defender, it can still handle drops from 6 feet high, according to LifeProof (though they don’t detail their testing methodology).
-But if water is a bigger concern than gravity, it’s hard to go too wrong—I only use mine when headed to the beach or pool, and while that’s a hard sell at $90, I grabbed mine for significantly less on Amazon.
+But if water is a bigger concern than gravity, it’s hard to go too wrong—I only use mine when headed to the beach or pool, and while that’s a hard sell at its price, I grabbed mine for significantly less than retail on Amazon.
 Again, just watch out for counterfeit versions.

 Supcase Unicorn Beetle Pro

-Supcase isn’t a household name like the other brands on this list, but if you’re on a serious budget, they sell a pretty rugged case for only $20.
+Supcase isn’t a household name like the other brands on this list, but if you’re on a serious budget, they sell a pretty rugged case that’s easy on the wallet.
 Like many of the others listed here, the Unicorn Beetle Pro contains a multi-layered design with TPU and polycarbonate, plus a built-in screen protector to prevent scratches.
 Supcase claims to drop test their cases from 20 feet, and while they don’t detail exactly how that test is performed, it beat out 8 other cases in a drop test over at CNET last year—not bad for a single Andrew Jackson.
 You also have the option of adding the included belt clip (you know, if you’re going for that 90s-dad look) and a few different colors, depending on your phone.
 If you don’t have a lot to spend, it’ll do the job nicely.

 While lots of cases claim Mil-Spec standards, this label isn’t really regulated for consumer products.
 So while there is in fact a set of tests under the MIL-STD-810G standard, you can’t always trust that badge, especially if a company doesn’t describe the details of how its drop tests are performed.
 Urban Armor Gear is one of the better manufacturers in this area, providing a description of the tests it performs: “a device is dropped 26 times from a height of 48 inches, on each face, corner, and back.”
 That gives us quite a bit of confidence in Urban Armor Gear’s Monarch case, which ups the ante with a five-layer design, including top grain leather (for a premium look) and metal hardware (instead of cheap-feeling plastic).
-It’s thinner than you’d expect, too, and while its design may be a little “X-TREME” for some, it’s clear the ~$60 it costs is going toward premium materials that can take a beating.
+It’s thinner than you’d expect, too, and while its design may be a little “X-TREME” for some, it’s clear the price is going toward premium materials that can take a beating.